Vivvo/CitizenOne-Documentation/docs/source/_build/html/_sources/technical/Data Bundles.rst.txt

 .. code-block:: JSON

   {
-    bundles: [
+    "bundles": [
       {
-        policyId: 'The guid of matching the publicKey this bundle was encrypted for',
-        encryptedBundle: 'Base64 standard encoded encrypted json representation of the dataBundle' }
+        "policyId": "The guid of matching the publicKey this bundle was encrypted for", "encryptedBundle": "Base64 standard encoded encrypted json representation of the dataBundle" }
     ]
   }